All Episodes

 Yeah, absolutely.

-Uh, let's let's talk about your website.
+Let's talk about your website.

 You've got a special link for our audience, and I appreciate you putting that together.

-And the site is the Morganreport.com, and then put a uh slash ranger on the end of that, and that'll take you to a landing page with some special content items.
+And the site is themorganreport.com and then put a slash ranger on the end of that.

-Uh, can you tell us about those?
+Can you tell us about those?

 Sure.

-And then we've got a direct link to the movie The Four Horsemen, which even though it's over a decade old, it's still as current as ever about what's really going on in the age of empire and how the American Empire is dying and what we might expect for the future.
+And then we've got a direct link to the movie The Four Horsemen, which even though it's over a decade old, it's still as current as ever about what's really going on in the age of empire and how the American empire is dying and what we might expect for the future.

-And lastly, for your uh people that listen to the Health Ranger, Mike Adams, and all that you do and you know, publicly thank you, Mike, with all if you put a lot of time in for free for thousands and thousands of people.
+And, you know, publicly thank you, Mike, with all you put a lot of time in for free for thousands and thousands of people.

-We'll give I will give you a 15-minute one-on-one consult with me personally, not one of the staff.
+I will give you a 15-minute one-on-one consult with me personally, not one of the staff.

 If I get overwhelmed, I might have a staff member do it, but I'd reach out and say, hey, will you accept one of the staff instead of me?

-And you could say yes or no.
+And you can say yes or no.

 But I can't do it indefinitely.